jcolag/entropy-arbitrage/2022-02-07-cripple-creek.md

 * * *

-**Credits**:  The header image is [Cripple Creek, Colo., under martial law, 1894](https://en.wikipedia.org/wiki/File:Cc_martiallaw.png) by Rastall, Benjamin McKie.
+**Credits**:  The header image is {% wiki File:Cc_martiallaw.png|Cripple Creek, Colo., under martial law, 1894|en %} by Rastall, Benjamin McKie.
 University of Wisconsin, long in the public domain.